EAnthonycarranza/Companion-Connect/README.md

 - Search for pets based on breed, age, location, and more.

 ## Demo
-You can find a live demo of the Companion Connect Blog at [https://companion-connect-2872c986be71.herokuapp.com/](https://companion-connect-2872c986be71.herokuapp.com/).
+You can find a live demo of the Companion Connect Blog at [Deployed site](https://companion-connect-2872c986be71.herokuapp.com/).

 ## Technologies Used
 - Node.js